-I also note on the SIPP application form which was signed and dated by Mrs H it stated that:
+I also note on the SIPP application form which was signed and dated by Mrs H in October 2012, it stated that:

 "This Form should be used if you are a client establishing a SIPP without advice.
 You have made this decision independently and are aware of the implications of this decision".